cyberjunky/python-garminconnect/README.md

 ## Development

-To create a development enviroment to commit code.
+To create a development environment to commit code.

 ```
 sudo apt install pdm